Itchen Navigation: History

 The River Itchen had been commercially important since before Norman times, with a staithe for unloading boats recorded at Bishopstoke in 960, and stone for Winchester Cathedral, built when Winchester was the capital city of England, was probably transported by water from the quarries of Caen in France.
 The first recorded improvements to the river were made by Godfrey de Lucy, who was Bishop of Winchester between 1189 and 1204.
 He funded the works himself, and as a consequence, was granted the right to levy tolls on goods transported on the river by King John.
 There was considerable trade in wool and leather, but the centres for this moved to Calais and Melcombe Regis in 1353, and as the trade declined, so did the navigable parts of the river.
 It was noted to be in poor condition in 1452, and a report for the Commissioners of Sewers in 1617 suggested that much of it was obstructed by mills which had been built on the banks.

-Construction of the canal was authorised by an Act of Parliament passed in 1665.
-The Act allowed a number of rivers to be made navigable, and in each case, undertakers were appointed, to carry out the work, as were commissioners, chosen from the local justices, who were responsible for confirming the tolls.
+Construction of the canal was authorised by an act of Parliament, the River Navigation Act 1664 (16 & 17 Cha.
+2. c.
+13 Pr.).
+The act allowed a number of rivers to be made navigable, and in each case, undertakers were appointed, to carry out the work, as were commissioners, chosen from the local justices, who were responsible for confirming the tolls.
 The undertakers made very slow progress, and it was not until 1710 that the work was completed.
 They had built locks and some artificial cuts to bypass difficult sections of the river, and created a towing path for horses.
 The route was 10.4 mi long, of which 2.75 mi were new cuts, and although some of the rest used the course of the river, much of it followed secondary streams.
 New undertakers were not appointed as old ones died, and by 1767, the navigation was effectively owned by one man, a Mr Edward Pyott.
-Local people felt that he was exceeding his powers, and they obtained a second Act of Parliament in 1767, which noted that Pyott had created a trading and carrying monopoly, as he would refuse to carry coal and other goods which interfered with his own activities.
-The preamble to the Act claimed that this was harming the poor and the inhabitants of Winchester.
+Local people felt that he was exceeding his powers, and they obtained a second act of Parliament, the River Itching Navigation Act 1766 (7 Geo.
+3. c.
+87) in 1767, which noted that Pyott had created a trading and carrying monopoly, as he would refuse to carry coal and other goods which interfered with his own activities.
+The preamble to the act claimed that this was harming the poor and the inhabitants of Winchester.